kierangilliam/first-class-comments/ideas.md

 > jim likes insults
 > cassandra likes compliments
 > kieran likes humor

+along with your comment, you can attach valid javascript. if they like the comment, they will evaluate your javascript.

 syntax: <name>, <comment><. or ? or !> <valid javascript>
 examples: